Skip to contents

 Note

-The checkerboard1 and checkerboard2 methods are designed to partition occurrence localities into two and four evaluation bins, respectively.
-They may give fewer bins, however, depending on where the occurrence localities fall with respect to the grid cells (e.g., all records happen to fall in the "black" squares).
-A warning is given if the number of bins is < 4 for the checkerboard2 method, and an error is given if all localities fall into a single evaluation bin.
+The checkerboard methods are designed to partition occurrence localities into spatial evaluation bins: two ('basic', for one aggregation factor) or four ('hierarchical', for two aggregation factors).
+They may give fewer bins, however, depending on where the occurrence localities fall with respect to the grid cells (e.g., all records happen to fall in one group of checkerboard squares).
+A warning is given if the number of bins is < 4 for the hierarchical method, and an error is given if all localities fall into a single evaluation bin.

 References